Calcaneal spur

 What is a calcaneal spur?

-Calcaneal spur is a thorn-like bony growth that can form on the calcaneus, the heel bone.
+A calcaneal spur is a thorn-like bony growth that can form on the calcaneus, the heel bone.
 This condition usually results from irritation of the plantar fascia, a band of tendinous tissue located under the sole of the foot, hence its other name, plantar fasciitis.
 Calcaneal spur can also be triggered by overuse of the Achilles tendon, which encourages the development of this bony growth on the upper part of the calcaneus.
-The persistence of overuse exerts tension on the periosteum, leading to the formation of calluses and bone calcifications.
+In fact, persistent overuse exerts tension on the periosteum, leading to the formation of calluses and bone calcifications.
 This is commonly known as Calcaneal Spur.
 Although not usually visible to the naked eye, it can be diagnosed by X-ray.

 There are two types of Clacaneal Spur :